Menu

-River Island hasn’t seen the future of retail — it’s built it.
+River Island hasn’t seen the future of retail — it’s built it

-And what is especially refreshing about the UK high street retailer with 70 years of history, is its embracing of tech isn’t driven as a cost savings exercise — it’s a business-wide commitment to becoming an agile organization.
+The Nextail team has had the pleasure of getting to know the River Island business, and what is especially exciting about the UK high street retailer with 70 years of history, is its embracing of tech isn’t driven as a cost savings exercise — it’s a business-wide commitment to becoming an agile retailer and organization.
 Here’s how they’re doing it.

 Agile as a culture

-River Island has made a huge commitment to its tech team, doubling the size of its Shoreditch office, trebling its previous tech employee count of 100 to 300 and creating the ‘RI Tech’ website to attract that new tech talent.
+River Island has made a huge commitment to its tech team creating a RI Tech website to attract that new tech talent.

 But the enterprise environment doesn’t stop with the tech team — there is huge coordination across the business to ensure that all departments are cross-functional and that specific experts are identified.
 Scrum masters have been put in place to help manage these agile ways of working and cloud technology embraced.